-- The Faceless: He's never seen without his mask.
-Hell, he never even takes it off, not even to eat!
-Until Chapter 937 where he get to see his face for the first time without knowing that it belongs to Killer until Chapter 944 reveals that Kamazou and Killer are one and the same.
+- The Faceless: He is never seen without his maskm nor does he never even takes it off, not even to eat.
+Until Chapter 937 where we get to see his face for the first time without knowing that it belongs to Killer until Chapter 944 reveals that Kamazou and Killer are one and the same.

 - The Generic Guy: While the other Supernovas all have Meaningful Names in one way or another, according to Word Of God, Killer was given a generic "cool" sounding name and design out of pure laziness.
 Not to mention out of the Supernovas, he appears to have the most unremarkable personality.
 This changes after he is revealed as Kamazou and his broken emotional state is shown.

 - Gang of Hats: Like Kid and the crew, he has a Heavy Metal theme.
 His face makes it even more apparent, as he also wears lipstick like Kid.

 - Hypercompetent Sidekick: Killer is much, much more level-headed than his boss, to the point where he arranges most of Kid's black market visits and generally every meeting to minimize the risk of his captain ripping some guy a new orifice, just in case they push one of Kid's many, many berserk buttons.

 - Impossibly Cool Weapon: A pair of spinning, reverse-wielded, wrist-mounted sickle blades.

 - Lean and Mean: True when he was first introduced, but averted post-timeskip, as he's put on quite a bit of muscle during those two years.